adambiltcliffe/codex/readme.md

-Dancer tokens don't flip if you stop the music while they're polymorphed or copying something Units which sacrifice as a cost have the ability resolve before triggers (eg. bugblatter) Triggers which must target some specific number of things >1 are skipped if unfulfillable (detector, resist)
+Dancer tokens don't flip if you stop the music while they're polymorphed or copying something Units which sacrifice as a cost have the ability resolve before triggers (eg. bugblatter) Triggers which must target some specific number of things >1 are skipped if unfulfillable (detector, resist) Stealing half of a Two-Step partnership causes Two-Step to be sacrificed

 # Game features not implemented: